ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

 -------

--   Now that you are authorized to the API and have your access token available, you can try out some of the function
+-   Now that you are authorized to the API and have your access token available, you can try out some of the functions...

 Steps
 -----